RyanPaulGannon/Prometheus/README.md

-# Trying Rust by building an emulator
+# Trying Rust by building an emulator (Prometheus)